-Based on previous PID field screening at the Former Norton/Nashua site (see the December 2007 RFI Report), soils that field screen less than 100 parts per million by volume (ppmv) should meet target soil cleanup concentrations and will be set aside for possible reuse (see below), but soils that field screen 100 ppmv or greater may exceed target soil cleanup concentrations and will be containerized for proper disposal.
-If significant vadose zone impact is noted (i.e., indications of residual FPP toluene), the need to install an additional injection borehole approximately 10-15 feet more distal from well MP-37 will be evaluated.
+Based on previous PID field screening at the Former Norton/Nashua site (see the December 2007 RFI Report), soils that field screen 100 parts per million by volume (ppmv) or greater may exceed target soil cleanup concentrations.
+If significant vadose zone impact is noted (i.e., indications of residual FPP toluene), the need to install additional investigation injection borehole(s) approximately 10-15 feet more distal from well MP-37 will be evaluated.

-After the target depth has been reached (based on previous drilling activities beneath the facility buildings, there should be no major obstructions at depths of nine feet or more), the bottom two to three feet (or more if shallower impact to soil is detected) of the borehole will be backfilled with recovered soil cuttings (and/or clean fine sand) and grouted to surface with hydrated bentonite.
-A safety cone will be placed over the sealed borehole.
+Proposed investigation injection borings will initially be installed to just above the water table, which is currently at a depth of approximately 9 feet.
+(Actual injection depths will extend deeper; see Section 4.0.)
+After the target depth has been reached (based on previous drilling activities beneath the facility buildings, there should be no major obstructions at depths of nine feet or more), the bottom two to three feet of the borehole (or more if shallower impact to soil is detected) will be backfilled with clean fine sand and grouted to surface with hydrated bentonite.

-Temporary boreholes (vs. permanent wells) are proposed for pilot testing because this allows the injection location to be "pre-cleared" for later use without restricting the subsequent ISCO injections to a specific depth.
-If permanent injection wells were installed, subsequent injections would be restricted to the screened interval of the wells.
-(Also, permanent injection wells would require the use of stainless steel casing and screen to prevent potential damage by the ISCO fluids.)
+Temporary boreholes (vs. permanent wells) are proposed for the investigation because this "pre-clears" the injection location for later use without restricting the subsequent ISCO injections to a specific depth.
+(Injections at permanent injection wells would be restricted to the screened interval of the wells.
+Also, permanent injection wells would require the use of stainless steel casing and screen to prevent potential damage by the ISCO fluids.)
 When the borehole is ready for injection, a Geoprobe rig can advance the injection tool through the bentonite grout and access multiple injections depths (see Section 4.0) within the native soil (up to two to three feet above the water table and five or more feet below the water table).
-Also, after the current round of injections is completed, the borehole can be resealed with bentonite and used for subsequent rounds of ISCO injections, if needed.
+Also, after the current round of investigation injections is completed, the borehole can be resealed with bentonite and used for subsequent rounds of ISCO injections, if needed.